wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-medical-device-sales-representative-playa-vista-tusti3bxqy.md

 ---
 position: Medical Device Sales Representative
 description: >-
   Hello there!
 We've got a great opportunity for a Medical Device Sales Representative nestled right in Playa Vista, CA. This charming city is surrounded by lively neighborhoods like Marina Del Rey, Culver City, and Santa Monica.
-Our client is in the business of selling top-notch medical devices and equipment to hospitals, clinics, and healthcare providers.
+Our client is in the business of selling topnotch medical devices and equipment to hospitals, clinics, and healthcare providers.
 They're looking for someone who knows their way around the complex healthcare sales cycles and understands the ins and outs of hospital proc...
 location: 'Playa Vista, CA'
 team: Medical Device
 datePosted: '2024-12-27T02:07:54.725Z'